Restaurant in Les Monthairons, France

 Pearl Picks: If You're Building a French Château Dining Tour

 The Monthairons sits in a broader tradition of destination château restaurants across rural France.
-If this kind of experience appeals and you want to build out an itinerary, these are the comparisons worth knowing: Georges Blanc in Vonnas for a longer-established château format in Bresse, Auberge du Vieux Puits in Fontjoncouse for a star-rated rural destination in the south, and Flocons de Sel in Megève for a mountain equivalent.
-For international comparison of the high-end rural fine dining format, Frantzén in Stockholm shows what the leading of that category looks like beyond France.
+If this kind of experience appeals and you want to build out an itinerary, these are the comparisons worth knowing: Georges Blanc in Vonnas for a longer-established château format in Bresse, Auberge du Vieux Puits in Fontjoncouse for a star-rated rural destination in the south, Flocons de Sel in Megève for a mountain equivalent.
+For international comparison of the high-end rural fine dining format, Frantzén in Stockholm shows what the best of that category looks like beyond France.
 And if you want to understand the ceiling of French restaurant ambition, Mirazur in Menton and Paul Bocuse - L'Auberge du Pont de Collonges are the reference points.
 The Monthairons isn't competing at that tier, but knowing where it sits in the hierarchy helps you decide whether to book it or save for something with more recognition.
 At its price and accessibility level, it earns the visit.

 Frequently Asked Questions